Eucalyptus is significantly stronger than oaks and mixed hardwoods in measurements of bending strength, shear, hardness and related measurements.

 Sources: Mobile Crane Support Handbook, 2nd edition.
 David Duerr. https://eucmat.is/Facts

-For more detail see: https://eucmat.is/stronger
+For more details see: https://eucmat.is/stronger

 Field Applications: